The importance of being discrete: on the inaccuracy of continuous approximations in auction theory: Concluding remarks

-\section{Concluding Remarks}
+\section{Concluding remarks}

 In this paper, we have made some progress towards understanding how auction theory changes once bids and valuations made discrete.
 In some cases, we find that introducing discreteness changes little.
 In others, however, we uncover discontinuity results.
 For example, in the all-pay auction with uniform values, introducing an arbitrarily small amount of discreteness makes the symmetric, pure-strategy equilibria of continuous theory disappear; and can make the pure-strategy equilibria disappear altogether.
+We have also shown that the remaining mixed equilibria can involve randomisation over the full range of non-dominated bids.
 In closing, we discuss the implications of these discontinuity results for theoretical and experimental research.

 One conclusion for auction experimenters is that auction theory cannot be straightforwardly applied to the games they study.
 Indeed, ignoring the discreteness of laboratory games has led experimenters to make a series of errors (as documented in Sections \ref{The First-Price Auction} - \ref{the-all-pay-auction}).
-In future, experimenters may wish to discretise auctions in a way that allows for the application of our Proposition \ref{prop 5}.
-Alternately, they may wish to calculate the equilibria of their games directly, perhaps taking a computational approach (along the lines of Section \ref{asymmetric-equilibria}) or otherwise using our monotonicity, no-jumps and uniqueness lemmas to identify all symmetric equilibria in auction games without ties.
+In future, experimenters may wish calculate the equilibria of their games directly, perhaps taking a computational approach (along the lines of Section \ref{asymmetric-equilibria}) or otherwise using our monotonicity, no-jumps and uniqueness lemmas to identify all \textit{symmetric} equilibria in auction games without ties.\footnote{This algorithm is implemented in a companion paper \cite{rasooly} and is available here: \url{https://auctionsolver.herokuapp.com/}}

 For theorists, the implications are rather different.
 Over the last few decades, considerable effort has been expended in attempting to establish the existence of pure-strategy equilibria in successively more general auction models (see \cite{10.2307/2566961}, \cite{athey2001single} and \cite{reny2004existence} for notable examples).
 As our findings make clear, however, the existence of pure-strategy equilibria is far from guaranteed as soon as bids and valuations are made discrete.
 This is an issue since, as noted, discreteness is an inevitable feature of any real world or experimental auction and continuity approximations can be justified (only) as harmless assumptions that ease the analysis without substantially changing the results.